Before you hit the shops and invest in a pregnancy belt, read our list of Australia’s best belly bands to help get you started in your search.

 Cleverly concealed underneath clothing, this belly band provides compression relief to hips, back, and pelvis without unwanted bulk.
 It’s lightweight, breathable, and adjustable – perfect for those pregnancy and postpartum pains.

-Made with bamboo-derived viscose, the Upsie Belly provides back and belly support throughout each stage of pregnancy.
+Made with bamboo-derived viscose, the Upsie Belly provides excellent back and abdominal support throughout pregnancy.
 It also relieves pressure on the bladder, improves postural stability and comes with a hot/cold therapy pack that fits neatly in the rear pocket.

 What is a belly band?